SimonHansul/EcotoxSystems.jl/README.md

 - Provide utilities for modular modelling of dynamic effect models
 - Facilitate the integration of organism-level ecotoxicological models into individual-based population models
-- Provide a default model and parameters to serve as an entry point for teaching, research and development

 Explicitly not within the scope of this package: